Home

 * Runners minimum age 15 at time of race

-* full pre race information by email late December
+* full pre race info by Stoke Stampede Mailchimp email late December

 * Collection of race numbers from Williams Hall Stoke St Gregory (dates and times announced in email to runners late December)